 Doing Data Science

-Our Data Science for the Public Good (DSPG) internship is a summer program for undergraduate and graduate students from across the country.
+Our Data Science for the Public Good (DSPG) Young Scholars program is a summer program for undergraduate and graduate students from across the country.
 The program brings together and engages students on research projects that address state, federal, and local government challenges around critical social issues relevant in the world today.

-Student interns come from diverse backgrounds.
+Student scholars come from diverse backgrounds.
 They combine disciplines including statistics, data science, engineering, science and the social and behavioral sciences to address complex problems proposed by local, state, and federal agencies.
-Student interns work on multiple projects and interact with other interns, Institute faculty and staff, and sponsors.
+Student scholars work on multiple projects and interact with other interns, Institute faculty and staff, and sponsors.

-The program runs for 10 weeks in the summer, from late May to early August.
+The 2023 program ran for 10 weeks from May 29, 2023 to August 4, 2023.
 Selected interested students may continue working with Social and Decision Analytics in the Fall and Spring.
 Information about the 2024 program will be upcoming.